jacobmmorgan/School-Notes/Pledging/Untitled 3.md

-why not my brothers since
+why not my brothers since we of today live and cherish the principles of the kappa sigma fraternity throw such a halo around those principles that they may be handed down as a precious heirloom to ages yet unborn? why not put our apples of god into